Code-Institute-Submissions/sammanomar-project3/README.md

 # CONNECT FOUR GAME
 Connect four game  is a Python terminal game. which runs in the Code Institute mock terminal on Heroku.
-2 Users (X or O) can try to beat each other by connecting four pieces whether vertically or horizontally or diagonally.
+2 Users (X or O) can try to beat each other by dropping and connecting four pieces whether vertically or horizontally or diagonally.
 The first player to connect four will win.

 Here Is the live version of my project